TomKrauss/pks-edit/doc/manual/macro_language.md

 - `range` ranges can be used to select a range of text or they can be iterated over using the foreach expression.
 A range has a lower and an upper bounds and an optional increment.
 Ranges are built using the `..` operator as in `1..5` (Numbers 1 to 5 inclusively) or `0..21..3` (Numbers from 0 to 21 inclusively but with an increment of 3).
-- `array` an array may contain 0 to n strings currently and is typically defined using an array literal such as `["hello", "world"]` (not yet fully implemented).
+- `string[]` an array may contain 0 to n strings currently and is typically defined using an array literal such as `["hello", "world"]`.

 PKSMacoC will try to coerce values to their "right" types or you may `cast` a value type to another explicitly using a cast operator.
 The following examples shows implicit and explicit coercions.